Welcoming, Warm, and Womblike–Just Like Mama’s!

 With downtown parking so expensive (a ticket is $48 after 90 minutes), a spot with parking included is highly convenient.
 You’ll be able to walk to many hot-spots in Santa Barbara, most within 5-15 minutes which is about the same time it would take to walk there from a parking spot!
 U.S. News Travel ranks the three top spots to visit in Santa Barbara as State Street, East Beach, and the Santa Barbara Courthouse.
 The Santa Barbara Art Walks, Santa Barbara Zoo, and Santa Barbara Art Museum are ranked five, six and seven, respectively.
 All these attractions are within a short walking distance of Mama Dux.
 Additionally, the bicycles parked at Mama Dux are included with your stay.
 You need only sign a liability release.
 So, if you wish to venture even further and faster, use the bikes.

 The nearby nightlife within walking distance is top-notch.
 Eeos, a high-end disco is within a couple of blocks.
 If you enjoy the nightlife, Mama Dux is a super-located spot with endless choices of bars, pubs, discos and no worries about parking or calling a cab.
-Downtown Santa Barbara on State Street rates as one of stars of this show.
+Downtown Santa Barbara on State Street rates as one of the stars of this show.
 One block from Mama Dux, puts you on Lower State Street, where all the action is.
 You can find a multitude of restaurants, shops, pubs, and entertainment.
 Just walk about three blocks north on State Street to the Paso Nuevo Mall, where you will find a movie theatre as well as Italian, Mexican, Indian, Irish, and many other ethnic food restaurants.
-One of the three Starbucks in Santa Barbara is located on State Street, not far away.
-I attended a two-day conference, a last minute decision, at Lobero Theatre.
+One of the three Starbucks in Santa Barbara is on State Street, not far away.
+I attended a two-day conference, the last-minute decision, at Lobero Theatre.
 I walked to Starbucks for coffee in the morning, then over to Lobero Theatre — no parking expenses or challenges!

 To walk, or ride your bike over to the nearest beach, you will want to head south on State Street, then East onto East Cabrillo Blvd.
-This is a main boulevard tracking the beach in Santa Barbara.
+This is the main boulevard tracking the beach in Santa Barbara.
 As for East beach, one reviewer says “The beach itself is really clean and open.
 If it gets too hot, you can always walk up towards the grassy area and lay under the palm trees.”
 East Beach is situated along East Cabrillo Boulevard, near the Santa Barbara Zoo and east of State Street.
 It’s open from sunrise to 10 pm each day.
 Picnic facilities, showers, lockers, beach wheelchairs, and volleyballs are available to rent at the Cabrillo Pavilion Bathhouse.
 You will have plenty of space for sunbathing swimming, walking, and skateboarding.

 The Santa Barbara Arts & Crafts Show is on Sunday, starting at 10 am and going until dusk.
 This is a free event.
 With blocks and blocks of art vendors presenting their pieces for sale, this event provides endless hours of entertainment.
 It’s a great place to shop if you love the arts.
 Plus it is conveniently located for sunbathing on the beach, when you need a break.